Selindek/spring-data-jpa-acl/acl/README.md

 	/users/12/documents

-... return all of the documents of user 12 you have permission to them IF you also have read permission to user 12.
+... return all of the documents of user 12 which you have permission to IF you also have read permission to user 12.

 	/users/12/documents/123